 3. Flash memory failures were found to be the second most frequent source of data loss among Kroll Ontrack's customers in a survey they conducted, accounting for 27% of data loss cases.

-Symptoms of A USB Drive shows no Media error
+Symptoms of A USB Drive show no Media error

-In this article we will learn how to troubleshoot USB shows no media error.
-Before we head to fix the issue, let us understand some of the symptoms of USB says no media.
+This article will teach us how to troubleshoot USB to show no media error.
+Before we fix the issue.
+Lets understand some of the symptoms of USB disk no media error.

 - You might receive an error ‘no Media 0B 0B’.

-- Your disk might show ‘no media’ in the Disk Management.
+- Your disk might show ‘no media’ in Disk Management.

 - Disk Management does not show any volume or space.

-Quick Tip: To resolve this issue, verify if your USB ports are working or not.
-If you have connected your USB on the front port and it did not help you fix the issue, then there may be a problem with the power source.
-Attempt to attach the USB drive to the motherboard's back USB port, which has a higher power supply and see if your USB drive shows up on Disk Management.
+If you have connected your USB to the front port and it did not help you fix the issue, there may be a problem with the power source.
+Attempt to attach the USB drive to the motherboard's back USB port, which has a higher power supply, and see if your USB drive shows up on Disk Management.

-To troubleshoot the issue, the first thing that we recommend you do is to try connecting the USB drive to a different USB port.
-If it doesn’t help, you can try the methods explained below one by one.
+We recommend troubleshooting the issue by connecting the USB drive to a different USB port.
+If it doesn’t help, you can try the methods below.

 Method 1.
 Change Drive Letter